Census: Scotland's population grew to record high

 The results are intended to help organisations make decisions on planning and funding public services such as transport, education and healthcare.

-While it is the highest population figure ever recorded by Scotland's census, the 2.7% increase shows growth has slowed since the last census.
-Between 2001 and 2011 the number of people living in Scotland grew by 233,400 (4.6%).
+While it is the highest population figure ever recorded, the 2.7% increase shows growth has slowed since the last census.

 The other UK censuses showed higher rates of population growth than in Scotland.